teddzyb/teddzyb/README.md

 Started off self-learning HTML, CSS, and JavaScript back in 2019, then continued developing my skills at university (2020-present).

-Currently developing websites with Vue.js and Laravel, and stepping into the realm of mobile development.
+Currently developing websites with Vue.js and Laravel while stepping into the realm of mobile development.

 #### Languages
 <div style="display:flex">